Katexiang/CycleGAN/README.md

 Python 3.6.5
 ```
 ## Note
 In the future, I will update the demo code for wgan.
 And I will show the result of the demo.
 This cyclegan is leverged for generating foggy cityscapes for my research work.
+And train.py has a few problems, I will rewrite it soon and upload it.
 ![image](https://github.com/Katexiang/CycleGAN/blob/master/sample.png)